triton-inference-server/server/docs/customization_guide/deploy.md

 variety of ways.
 Developers can deploy Triton as an http server, a grpc server, a server supporting both, or embed a Triton server into their own application.
-Developers can deploy Triton locally or in the cloud, within a kubernetes cluster, behind an API gateway or as a standalone process.
+Developers can deploy Triton locally or in the cloud, within a Kubernetes cluster behind an API gateway or as a standalone process.
 This guide is intended to provide some key points and best practices that users deploying Triton based solutions should consider.